 The only constant in life is change.
 Sounds like an oxymoron but it really is true.
 Here’s how it works: A trend starts, picks up momentum and blows right past the point of balance.
 What happens next?

 It turns around and does the same thing in the opposite direction.
 Like a pendulum swinging from side to side, life is always in a state of motion and changes direction frequently.
+So, how do we maintain our personal identity and avoid an identity crisis if everything is always changing?

 Can we achieve stability in motion?

-Developing your inner gyroscope
+Developing your inner personal identity gyroscope

 4 Powerful outside influences